cwmbwergwm

 Darren Brickworks - ST 2342 9153

-Below the canal bridge was Darren Brickworks, with one set of kilns beside the canal from before 1843 which were gradually replaced by another set next to the railway by 1917.
-It was probably disused by the early 1920s though the kilns are still shown on the 1938 map.
+Below the canal bridge was Darren Brickworks, with one set of kilns beside the canal from before 1843 which ,from 1880, were gradually replaced by another set next to the railway.
+The works was probably disused by the end of WW1 though the kilns are still shown on the 1938 map.
 The site is mainly buried underneath the new Darren Road and a new industrial unit so hard to see anything now.

 The earliest recorded owners, Abraham Brain and Job Price arrived in Risca from Bitton, Glocs by 1833 are listed as owners on the c1843 Tithe map along with the 'Old Mill' brickyard higher up the valley.
 Abraham Brain died in 1847 and Job Price in 1849.
 It appears that Abrahams son, also Abraham moved to Randolph, New York State in 1857 where he established a brickyard.
 Sadly his wife Hannah Bryant died shortly after landing in New York.
 Their successor in 1849, was William Brain, the original Abraham's grandson.
 William was a grocer, brewer and general dealer from Machen.
 He had been declared bankrupt in 1842 and went bankrupt again in 1861 when the brickworks was auctioned.
 It came into possesion of the Jones family who carried on the business until the 'Jones Darren Fire Brick Works Ltd' was dissolved in 1908.
 The lease was taken over by the 'Star Brick & Tile Co' who concentrated their business on the Waunfawr Brickworks and production at the two Darren brickworks was wound down.